-Josephine Buontempo was appointed to the NAATI Board on 1 December 2020.
+Josephine Buontempo was appointed to the NAATI Board from 1 December 2020.

 Ms Buontempo has, for over 25 years, been in executive and senior management roles across the corporate, legal, government and social sectors.
-Her experience in executive leadership and management is coupled with roles as an experienced Non-Executive and Independent Director and in an advisory capacity for community corporations, government agencies and ministerial councils.
+Her experience in executive leadership and management is coupled with roles as an experienced nonexecutive and independent director and in an advisory capacity for community corporations, government agencies and ministerial councils.

 Since 2008, Ms Buontempo has been the Managing Director of Kasali Migration Australia, a global migration practice.
-She also provides training and consulting services in corporate governance, organisational and board development and strategy, predominantly for the for purpose sector including Aboriginal corporations in regional and remote locations.
+She also provides training and consulting services in corporate governance, organisational and board development and strategy, predominantly for the forpurpose sector including Aboriginal corporations in regional and remote locations.